 indicates the status of the minimum-cut solver at termination.
-This solver is described in the section "Minimum Cut" on page 69.
+This solver is described in the section "Minimum Cut" on page 68.
 The MINCUT term can take one of the following values:

-OPTIMAL The solution is optimal.

 INFEASIBLE The problem is infeasible.

 INTERRUPTED The solver was interrupted by the user.

-ERROR The solver encountered an error.